Sandtory/Sandtory/README.md

 ## Welcome to my GitHub profile!

-I am Henning Sandtorv, a software engineer from Norway and a graduate of Østfold University College.
-I'm passionate about coding and transforming ideas into reality.
-When I'm not coding, you can find me working out, surfing, or enjoying the company of others.
+I'm Henning, a software engineer based in Norway, with a solid foundation from Østfold University College.
+My primary mission is to shape ideas into robust, functional software.
+Outside of the coding sphere, I enjoy surfing, staying fit, and connecting with others.

 ### 🏆 My Skills:
 - **Languages:** C#, JavaScript, Java, Python, HTML/CSS, C, Typescript